marbetschar/marco.betschart.name/projects/elementary-xrdesktop-support.md

   - XR
 ---

-# Support for xrdesktop in elementary OS (Virtual Reality)
+# Support for xrdesktop (Virtual Reality) in elementary

 {% embed url="https://youtu.be/RXQnWJpMLn4" caption="" %}